 DropshipForSale are an online web development agency that build stores for clients.
 They build eCommerce stores on the Shopify platform taking orders directly from customers who order stores directly on their site.

-The individuals and web developers behind the service are unknown, but the websites about page states that they are a small team of web developers with a background in e-commerce, dropshipping and marketing.
+The websites about page states that they are a small team of web developers with a background in e-commerce, dropshipping and marketing.

 As such, their service provides a combination of eCommerce store building and supplier sourcing.